OutSystems/docs-product/src/ref/apis/lifetime-deployment/examples/api-request-code.md

 To request the source code of an application, follow these steps:

-1. Get the **environment key** of the environment where you want to request the application source code (skip this step if you already have this information).
+1. [Get the environment key](#step-1-get-the-environment-key) of the environment where you want to request the application source code (skip this step if you already have this information).
-1. Get the **application key** of the application you want to request the source code (skip this step if you already have this information).
+1. [Get the application key](#step-2-get-the-application-key) of the application you want to request the source code (skip this step if you already have this information).
-1. Get the **package key** of the application source code you want to request.
+1. [Get the package key](#step-3-get-the-package-key) of the application source code you want to request.
-1. Check the **status** of the application source code packaging you want to request.
+1. [Check the status](#step-4-check-status) of the application source code packaging you want to request.
-1. Once done, get the **download link** of the application source code package you want to request.
+1. [Get the download link](#step-5-get-download-link) of the application source code package.
-1. Download the application source code package you want to request.
+1. Download the application source code package.

 Read the example API calls (requests and responses) below for each of the presented steps.

-### 1 - Get the environment key
+### Step 1: Get the environment key

+This step is optional and call the API only if you don't know the environment key.

-First, call the API method that returns all the environments available on your infrastructure (only necessary if we don't know the environment key yet):
+This API returns all the environments available on your infrastructure.

 Request: `GET /lifetimeapi/rest/v2/environments/`